8 Healthy Alternatives To Your Favorite Mexican Recipes

 Traditional margaritas—delicious, yes, but healthy…not so much, thanks to sugar-laden mixes and liqueurs.
 This take on the classic, served at Clever Rabbit in Chicago, uses only a small amount of agave for sweetness and adds vitamin-A rich carrot juice.
 Multiply this recipe and serve in a big pitcher so you can actually enjoy your party, and not spend all night making individual margaritas.

+Directions: 1.
+Combine all ingredients and shake over ice.
 2. Garnish with lime and salt, if desired.

 Makes one margarita Recipe courtesy of Nick Pagor, beverage director of Clever Rabbit (opening in May).

 Aztec Guacamole with Peas

 While the beloved avocado is most definitely a source of healthy fats, it’s still a fat.
 And when you just can’t stop dipping into that bowl of guac (hey, we’re not judging), those calories start to add up.
 At Rancho La Puerta, they use peas to cut the amount of avocado needed, cutting the fat without sacrificing any flavor.

 Ingredients: – 1 cup frozen peas – 1 medium avocado – 2 tablespoons lemon juice – 1 medium tomato – 1/2 red onion, diced – 1 jalapeño – 3 tablespoons chopped cilantro – 1 teaspoon minced garlic – 1/2 teaspoon sea salt – 1/4 teaspoon ground black pepper

 Directions: 1.
 In a blender, process the peas until smooth.
 2. Pit and mash the avocado in a bowl.
 Add peas and all other ingredients to the avocado and stir to combine.